-ON THIS PAGE: You will find a list of the common tests, procedures, and scans that doctors can use to find out what’s wrong and identify the cause of the problem.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+ON THIS PAGE: You will find a list of common tests, procedures, and scans that doctors use to find the cause of a medical problem.
+Use the menu to see other pages.

-- Type of tumor suspected
+The type of tumor suspected

 In addition to a physical examination, the following tests may be used to diagnose ependymoma:

-Computed tomography (CT or CAT) scan.
-A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
-A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
-A CT scan can also be used to measure the tumor’s size.
-Sometimes, a contrast medium (a special dye) is injected into a vein or given orally (by mouth) to provide better detail.
+- Computed tomography (CT or CAT) scan.
+A CT scan takes pictures of the inside of the body using x-rays taken from different angles.
+A computer combines these pictures into a detailed, 3-dimensional image that shows any abnormalities or tumors.
+A CT scan can be used to measure the tumor’s size.
+Sometimes, a special dye called contrast medium is usually injected into a patient’s vein before the scan to provide better detail on the image.

-Magnetic resonance imaging (MRI).
+- Magnetic resonance imaging (MRI).
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
-A contrast medium may be injected into a patient’s vein or given orally to create a clearer picture.
-A spinal MRI may be used to find out if the tumor has spread to the spine.
+MRI can be used to measure the tumor’s size.
+A contrast medium (or dye) is often injected into a patient’s vein during the scan to create a clearer picture.
+An MRI of the spine may be used to find out if the tumor has spread to the spine.

-Biopsy.
+- Biopsy.
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
 Other tests can suggest that a tumor is present, but only a biopsy can make a definite diagnosis.
-The sample removed during the biopsy is analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease).
-For ependymoma, surgery (see Treatment) is needed to get a sample of tissue.
+A pathologist then analyzes the sample(s).
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
+For ependymoma, surgery is needed to get a sample of tissue (see Types of Treatment).